 Nothing in this policy statement is intended to infringe on the individual rights, freedom of speech or academic freedom provided to members of the Oglethorpe community.
 The scholarly, educational or artistic content of any written or oral presentation or inquiry shall not be limited by this policy.
 Accordingly, this provision will be liberally construed but should not be used as a pretext for violation of the policy.
-(Back to ToC)

 3.4.
-Additional Policies, Statements and Requirements Related to Conduct of Various Members of the Campus Community
+Additional Policies, Statements and Requirements Related to Conduct of Various Members of the Campus Community committed to the highest standards of civility and decency and to promoting a community where all people can work and learn together in an atmosphere free of demeaning behavior or hostility.